pfsense/docs/source/vpn/ipsec/ipsec-with-multiple-subnets.rst

 Using IPsec with Multiple Subnets
 =================================

-On current versions of pfSense, additional subnets are handled by adding an additional Phase 2 entry to cover the path to pass through the tunnel.
+On current versions of pfSense® software, additional subnets are handled by adding an additional Phase 2 entry to cover the path to pass through the tunnel.

 For example, for 172.16.0.0/24 and 172.16.1.0/24 at Site A, and 10.0.0.0/24 at Site B, define two Phase 2 entries on both sides: